UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 Article 10 of the Bhutanese Constitution, 2008 provides for a bi-cameral Parliament which consists of Druk Gyalpo (the King of Bhutan), the National Council (Upper House), and the National Assembly (Lower House), having all legislative powers.
 It is the responsibility of the Parliament to ensure that the Government safeguards the interests of the nation and fulfils the aspirations of the people through public review of policies and issues, Bills and other legislations, and scrutiny of State functions.
 The members of Parliament shall be elected according to the Electoral Laws of the Kingdom.
 Article 11 deals with National Council whereas Article 12 deals with the National Assembly.
 The tenure of both these houses is five years.

-See the latest Rules of Procedure of the National Council of Bhutan 2014.
-This document contains provisions on functioning of the Upper House.
+See the latest Rules of Procedure of the National Council of Bhutan 2014, which contains provisions on the functioning of the Upper House.

-The Legislative Rules of Procedure 2011 (Amended) can be found here.
-This document contains provisions on a Joint Sitting of the two Houses of Parliament to pass Bills on which the two Houses have disagreements.
+The Legislative Rules of Procedure 2011 (Amended) contains provisions for a Joint Sitting of the two Houses of Parliament to pass Bills on which the two Houses have disagreements.

 6. Executive in Bhutan